Workshop: Leveraging AI to Write Appeals

 11:00am - Welcome/Overview of the Day

-Introduce yourself, get to know others, and reflect on lessons learned in the opening session.
+Introduce yourself, get to know others, and reflect on takeaways in the opening session.

 Hear a final report from the faculty including a summary of key takeaways and next steps.